 Whether you are a seasoned credit card holder or you’re applying for a credit card for the first time, you need to carefully consider what credit card you should apply for and how to increase your odds of getting approved for that credit card.
-Across the board, credit card applicants have an average approval rate of 39.1%.
+Across the board, credit card applicants have an approval rate around 50%.
 That estimate for your odds of approval is across all credit scores.
 Each of us has a different credit score.

 Credit cards are not created equally.
 They have different purposes.
 There are rewards cards, travel cards, balance transfer cards, and more.
 All appeal to customers who have varying needs and credit profiles.
 A credit profile is a summary of a person’s credit history.
 It's used by potential lenders, like credit card companies, to determine creditworthiness.
 It's also used by landlords and utility companies who are trying to determine your ability to pay your bills.
 Credit profiles also help determine your odds of getting approved for a credit card.
 Below are the five tips to consider when applying for a credit card.

 - Take it Slow

 - Minimize Your Debt